-We first met Jim Clark while he was Chairman at Silicon Graphics (SGI), a company he founded in 1981.
+We first met Jim Clark while he was chairman at Silicon Graphics (SGI), a company he founded in 1981.
 At the time, SGI and Sun Microsystems, a Kleiner Perkins portfolio company, were fierce competitors in the workstation market.
-Jim was impressed with the young venture capitalist on Sun’s board, John Doerr.
-He made it clear the next time he founded a company, he wanted us on his team.
+Jim was impressed with the young venture capitalist on Sun's board, John Doerr.
+He made it clear the next time he founded a company, he wanted John on his team.

 Netscape thrived for several years until the browser war with Microsoft's Internet Explorer which proved devastating to Navigator.
 In 1998, Netscape was acquired by AOL, as much for its highly trafficked web properties as for its web browser.

 Netscape marked the beginning of the Internet Age—and while the company no longer exists, its legacy lives on in Mozilla, an open-source project based on Netscape's public release of the code for Netscape Communicator 4.0.